 I brought the custom made cigar bowl to our next Herf, and the guys loved it and wanted me to make some for them (I just brought it because I didn’t want to keep dumping ashtrays).
 It was a lot of work to make that first ashtray, so I said no at first.
 Each week they kept telling me that I should make a large bowl ashtray like the one I bring to our Herf.

 With all the compliments and encouragement, it occurred to me that there might be a need for a large size cigar ashtray in the market.
 Out of curiosity, I contacted a company in India and started researching the idea.

-In March of 2004, I attended the NATO convention here in Las Vegas.
+I attended the NATO convention here in Las Vegas.
 I only had the original Silver-plated ashtray and one makeshift stainless-steel prototype.
 I was only showing this new cigar ashtray concept.
 It was only a hand-made mockup and I asked every cigar store owner or manager what they thought it would sell for in their shop if it was made of stainless steel.
 With their retail pricing averaging about $30.00, I decided to order samples from the factory.
 The samples arrived just in time for the RTDA convention in July 2004.
 An SBA consultant suggested that I show the factory samples and take pre-orders before ordering a (very expensive) container shipment.